partrickJhonson/beef/Social-Engineering.md

 BeEF contains a module that enables clickjacking attacks in a hooked browser:

-* The [[ClickJacking|Module:-Clickjacking]] module will create an iFrame which follows the users cursor around the page, displaying the content at the specified URL.
+* The [[Clickjacking|Module:-Clickjacking]] module will create an iFrame which follows the users cursor around the page, displaying the content at the specified URL.

 ***
 [[Information Gathering|Information-Gathering]] | [[Network Discovery|Network-discovery]]